whatshow/Phy_Mod_OTFS/README.md

     yDD = otfs.demodulate();
     ```
 ## Samples
 Before running any sample code, please make sure you are at the root path of this repository.
-Also, Matlab codes require `init` first to load directories.
+Also, Matlab codes require running `init` in the command window first to load directories.
 * TestFractionalDoppler
 * TestOTFSAllFunctions: test all functions using random channels and fixed channels
 * TestWaveForms